poptartpowpow/twitter/README.md

     <li>Country (using tweo)—Tableau compliant</li>
     <li>Verified status (whether or not the follower is verified)</li>
     <li>Follower count (the # followers of the follower)</li></ul>

+  <p>To use the code, include your own config.ini file with a Twitter Developer bearer token.

 <h1>Tweo</h1>